 Kuwait is a constitutional, hereditary emirate ruled by the Al Sabah family.
 While there is also a democratically elected parliament, the emir holds ultimate authority over most government decisions.
 The last parliamentary election was held in 2016 and was generally free and fair with members of the opposition winning seats.

 Civilian authorities maintained effective control over the security forces.

 The government took steps in some cases to prosecute and punish officials who committed abuses, whether in the security services or elsewhere in the government.
-Impunity was a problem in corruption cases.
+Impunity, however, was a problem in corruption cases.

 For Further Reference

 Full U.S. Department of State Human Rights Country Report